Mel Eves

 Melvyn James Eves (born 10 September 1956) is an English former professional footballer who had a long career playing as a striker and left sided attacker, mostly known for his time with Wolverhampton Wanderers.

 Career

 Eves, born in the Miners Arms pub, Darlaston and brought up in the Red Lion in Wednesfield was educated at Wolverhampton Grammar School from 1968 to 1975 when he represented England as a Schoolboy International before joining Wolves who he had supported as a boy.

-1977-78 Season

 He eventually made his debut at the age of 21 on 26 November 1977 against Ipswich Town at Molineux in the First Division.